Project

 Actions #2

-Updated by Adam Fontenot about 4 years ago
+Updated by Adam Fontenot almost 5 years ago

 You are the first person who has reported difficulty with the size of the tabs being too small for accurate interaction.
 Android adjusts the height of the tabs so that it should be an appropriate size for fingers on any device.
 I am curious about the resolution and physical screen size of the device you are using, the Android display size you have selected (in the main Android OS settings), and if you have difficulty interacting with many of the button in other apps (which are often smaller/closer together than the tabs in Privacy Browser).